Saleable Pricing

 We should consider the location of our home relative to the comparables.
 Generally speaking, a property referred to as being in a more desirable location usually means that compared to its comparables, it is:

-Clearly, if our home is in or closer to a desirable location compared to the comparables, then it is more valuable than the latter.
-Conversely, if our home is further away from a desirable location compared to the comparables, then it is less valuable than the latter.
+Generally speaking, if our home is in or closer to a desirable location compared to the comparables, then it will be more valuable than those comparables.
+Conversely, if our home is further away from a desirable location compared to the comparables, then it will be less valuable than those comparables.

 Factor B - Market and History

-The general rule of thumb is that, the shorter the time frame between the point in which the comparable property came onto the market to the point in which it was sold, the more valuable it is.
-And the longer the time frame, the less valuable it is.
+The general rule of thumb is that, the shorter the timeframe between the point in which the comparable property came onto the market to the point in which it was sold, the more valuable it is perceived to be.
+Conversely, the longer the timeframe, the less valuable it is perceived to be.

-Also, a comparable property that was sold for its initial asking price generally tends to be more valuable (or at least, perceived to be more valuable) than a comparable property that was sold only after a price reduction, but especially after successive price reductions!
+Also, a comparable property that was sold for its initial asking price is generally perceived as more valuable than a comparable property that was sold only after a price reduction, but especially after successive price reductions!

 Extra factors of available comparables